Skip to content

 3. Download the latest annotation file from http://compbio.charite.de/jenkins/job/hpo.annotations.2018/lastSuccessfulBuild/artifact/misc_2018/phenotype.hpoa

-Use the debug flag only to do the sampling for only 50 diseases for testing purposes.
+Use the debug flag only to do a small subset of the sampling.

 java -jar phenomiser-cli.jar precompute